What are you looking for?

 The key to enabling this approach is to use forms and checklists that cover the requirements of ISO 9001 but can easily be customized and expanded to incorporate a process approach.

-Use Internal Audit Findings as the Foundation for Improvement Projects
+Tip 4: Use Audit Findings for Improvement Projects

 When an audit reveals significant problems, use the outcome as an opportunity to involve auditors and auditees in a project to identify the root cause, devise solutions and then assess the effectiveness of changes.
 Rather than limit the auditor's responsibilities to carrying out the audit and follow-up of corrective actions, get them involved in helping to resolve the problem.
 Their expertise in quality improvement methods and the requirements of the ISO 9001 standard, along with their independence of the process and their different perspective, may result in more robust solutions than if the work area is left to find a solution in isolation.